kumarCheck/poem/README.md

 # poem
-Here, I am going to create a poem by following a youtube tutorial.
+Here, I am going to create a poem.